Salzian/bevy_fmod/README.md

 ### Windows

-- Download the "FMOD Engine" package for Windows.
+- Download the "FMOD Studio" and ""FMOD Engine" package for Windows.
 - Install the package.
 - You need the following 4 files in the root of your rust project:
     - `api/core/lib/x64/fmod.dll`